-Four channels (two stereo pairs) of analog audio inputs and outputs are supported.
+Four channels (two stereo pairs) of analog audio inputs and outputs are supported on the 8- and 16-channel audio modules (no analog audio is supported on the 32-channel version).
 The analog audio input and analog audio output connectors are labelled In CH1 to In CH4, and Out CH1 to Out CH4, respectively.
 Each balanced analog audio input channel can be configured as 600Ω or high impedance.

 Two analog audio receptacles (included with purchase of an X75OPT-AS-16 or X75OPT-AS-8 module) must be plugged into these connectors before configuration.
-See "X75OPT-AS-16 or X75OPT-AS-8-L Audio Limiters" on page 56 for more information.
+See "X75OPT-AS-32, X75OPT-AS-16, or X75OPT-AS-8-L Audio Limiters" on page 67 for more information.